dontna/SmartLights-Health-Monitor/README.md

 3. Make the necessary changes you need to in the 'config.h' header, located in 'src/'

+4. Open the 'config.ini' file, located in python/, and edit the ip_address to your devices ip.
+`ip_address = '192.168.1.68'`

+If you're struggling to find the devices ip you can open a new terminal and type `kasa discover` which will show you the devices on your network.

-4. Compile the code:
+5. Compile the code:
 `make`

-5. Open the game, if you're just trying this out then open SaintsRow3 with DX10/11 when prompted.
+6. Open the game, if you're just trying this out then open SaintsRow3 with DX10/11 when prompted.

-6. Run the program:
+7. Run the program:
 `sudo ./monitor_health`

 Note that the program requires root access to open the keyboard event device.
 Also, this script only works on the following TPLink SmartLightStrips: